kimballa/arduino-workspace/debugger/arduino-dbg/README.md

 Arduino platforms
 -----------------

-You must specify what Arduino platform you are using with the `set` command. e.g.:
+You should specify what Arduino platform you are using with the `set` command. e.g.:

 ```
 set arduino.platform = uno